chembl/FPSim2/docs/user_guide/similarity.md

 === "In memory"
-    Use the `FPSim2Engine.similarity` function to run symmetric similarity searches:
+    Use the `FPSim2Engine.similarity` function to run symmetric similarity searches.

     ```python
     from FPSim2 import FPSim2Engine